 10. After a sale of property is conducted pursuant to this section, the trustee shall:

 (b) Within 20 days after the date of the sale, deliver the trustee’s deed upon sale to the successful bidder.
-Within 10 days after the date of delivery of the deed by the trustee, the successful bidder shall record the trustee’s deed upon sale in the office of the county recorder of the county in which the property is located.
+Within 10 days after the date of delivery of the deed by the trustee, the successful bidder shall record the trustee’s deed upon sale in the office of the county recorder of each county in which the property is located.

 11. Within 5 days after recording the trustee’s deed upon sale, the trustee or successful bidder, whoever recorded the trustee’s deed upon sale pursuant to subsection 10, shall cause a copy of the trustee’s deed upon sale to be posted conspicuously on the property.
 The failure of a trustee or successful bidder to effect the posting required by this subsection does not affect the validity of a sale of the property to a bona fide purchaser for value without knowledge of the failure.